TheGoodRob/peptagram/readme.md

-# PEPTAGRAM - ROB'S AWESOMEST VERSION
+# PEPTAGRAM - THEGOODROB'S VERSION

 `peptagram` generates a single-page HTML5 web-app to visualize proteomics analyses for: